 A volunteer handed me a finisher's medal as I beamed, having completed my first official half marathon in over 20 years...and doing it better than I had even dared imagine.

 Joan, Bailey and Quin found me in the Expo area.
 I hadn't expected them to navigate the traffic and make it back to the finish line, but they did and we enjoyed about a half hour of Expo handouts and demonstrations.
 I still felt remarkably fresh and wondered if, maybe, I didn't leave a little reserve in the tank.
 Could I have run faster?
 I refused to worry about it since my main goal was not to crash and burn.
 Not having any frame of reference, it was wise of me to run within myself.
+I would have gotten satisfaction just finishing this alone since running is such a solitary, personal endeavor.
+But it sure was nice to be able to smile and bask in the day with my family, and have them be proud of me.
+I would have never predicted that I'd find myself running again in this, my 50th year.
+And not only find myself running, but enjoying it as well.

 Next up is the Xterra 15K Trail Run at Black Mtn.
 I can't wait, but I'll not forget to enjoy the journey along the way.